-AWARNING Diesel fuel is combustible and can cause severe personal injury or death.
-Do not smoke near diesel fuel tanks or equipment.
-Keep flames, sparks, pilot lights, switches, other and arc-producing equipment and all other sources of ignition well away.
+AWARNING Gaseous fuels are flammable and explosive and can cause severe personal injury or death.
+Do not smoke if you smell gas or are near fuel tanks or fuel-burning equipment or are in an area sharing ventilation with such equipment.
+Keep flames, sparks, pilot lights, electrical switches, arc-producing equipment and all other sources of ignition well away.
 Keep a type ABC fire extinguisher handy.